stevesimmons/pybloomfiltermmap3/docs/ref.rst

 .. method:: Bloomilter.clear_all()

-    Remove all elements from the Bloom filter at once.
+    Removes all elements from the Bloom filter at once.

 .. method:: BloomFilter.copy(filename)

-    Copy the current :class:`BloomFilter` object to another object with a new filename.
+    Copies the current :class:`BloomFilter` object to another object with a new filename.

     :param str filename: new filename